heptarch/heptarch.github.io/drafts/demon.md

 "But the child---"

-"---will be well-loved by my parents.
-And my father can perhaps arrange something in the parish register; I will make sure of it."
+”...will be well-loved by my parents.
+And my father can arrange something in the parish register; I will make sure of it."

+"And what of me?
+Of my

 <p align="center">
   ⁂